The 920 Special

 Being an adult student can be scary!
-It can be challenging to learn new things later in life, to feel vulnerable, and to learn how to be a student all over again!
-On The 920's previous site, information and resources which catered to dancers at each stage of their own personal dance journey were limited.
+It can be challenging to learn new things later in life, to feel vulnerable, and to learn how to be a student all over again.
+On The 920's previous site, information and resources was presented generically.
+This meant that information did not cater to dancers at each stage of their own personal dance journey.
 To create a more meaningful and empowering web experience for The 920's students, we sought to answer such questions from the student's perspective as: How do I know what classes and services The 920 offers?
 How do I know which classes are right for me?
 How do I know my dance skills are in line with what's typical of someone at my level?
 How do I get more involved in the Lindy Hop community?
 And, how can I learn more on my own time?

 Sketch, Fireworks, Photoshop, Illustrator, Google Collaborative Tools, Github, html, CSS, Slack

 We began our process with user research.
 We distributed surveys to our user base with the objectives of learning more about their feelings on The 920 Special as an organization, how they used the information provided on the previous site, how they search for supplemental information, and how they share that information with their peers.
 We used stickies and index cards to brainstorm, reimagine the information architecture, and to understand themes from our research.